mdekrey/ttrpg-game-engine/game-powers-ui/src/content/rules/non-combat-encounter.md

 ## Hinder Another

-You use your side action to hinder another participant.
+You use your minor action to hinder another participant.
 You can use this action to apply a penalty to someone else's skill check or ability check.

-> ### Aid Another: Side Action
+> ### Aid Another: Minor Action
 >
 > - **Skill or Ability Check:** Describe what you're doing to hinder.
 It must be
 >   plausible to cause a complication in this manner.
 Make a DC 10 skill check